mongodb/docs/source/includes/list-table-cluster-options.rst

    * - :guilabel:`Do you want to enable backup?`

-     - If enabled, |service| takes snapshots of your databases at regular intervals and retains them according to your group's :ref:`retention policy <retention-policy>`.
+     - If enabled, |service| takes snapshots of your databases at regular intervals and retains them according to your project's :ref:`retention policy <retention-policy>`.

    * - :guilabel:`Admin Username & Password`

      - Creates a MongoDB admin user with the specified username and password.
-These fields appear only if no MongoDB user exists for your |service| group, such as if you are creating the first cluster in the group and have not set up MongoDB users beforehand.
+These fields appear only if no MongoDB user exists for your |service| project, such as if you are creating the first cluster in the project and have not set up MongoDB users beforehand.

        **When creating a new admin user, be sure to save the credentials.**

-       The admin user has read and write access to any MongoDB database in any cluster in your |service| group.
+       The admin user has read and write access to any MongoDB database in any cluster in your |service| project.
 The admin user can also enable sharding.

        To have |service| generate the password for the admin user,